komuw/tyk-playground/README.md

 # examples:
 Let's go through some examples.
-This examples do not cover all the various things that the tyk-gateway can do, for a more comprehensive take see the [tyk documentation](https://tyk.io/docs/)
+This examples do not cover all the various things that the tyk-gateway can do; for a more comprehensive take, see the [tyk documentation](https://tyk.io/docs/)
 In this examples, we will:
 1. Create an API
 2. Add authentication to the API.